What Is Tubal Ligation?

 You don’t need to use a backup form of birth control after the procedure, but it won’t protect you from sexually transmitted diseases (STDs).
 Using a condom during sex will help prevent STDs.

 The cost of your tubal ligation may vary based on where you live, your doctor, and your insurance coverage.
 Average costs range from $1,500 to $6,000.

 Other Methods of Birth Control

-Up to 20% of women who have tubal ligation eventually wish they hadn't, so it’s important to think about all the possibilities.
-Women younger than 30 are more likely to change their minds later.
+Up to 20% of those who have tubal ligation eventually wish they hadn't, so it’s important to think about all the possibilities.
+Those younger than 30 are more likely to change their minds later.

 If you’re not sure, you might think about these long-term options for birth control:

 Vasectomy.
-If you’re in a committed relationship, your husband or partner might be willing to get this procedure that keeps sperm from getting into his semen.
-It’s a safer procedure than a tubal ligation, and it can be done while he's awake.
+If you’re in a committed relationship, your partner might be willing to get this procedure that keeps sperm from getting into semen.
+It’s a safer procedure than a tubal ligation, and it can be done while the patient is awake.

 Implant.
 Your doctor puts a plastic rod about the size of a matchstick under the skin of your upper arm.
 It releases the hormone progestin and can stay in place for up to 3 years.